SHAREHOLDER ALERT: Levi & Korsinsky, LLP Notifies Shareholders of Paysafe Limited f/k/a Foley Trasimene Acquisition Corp. II of a Class Action Lawsuit and a Lead Plaintiff Deadline of February 8, 2022 - PSFE

 To: All persons or entities who purchased or otherwise acquired securities of Paysafe Limited f/k/a Foley Trasimene Acquisition Corp.
-II ("Paysafe" or the "Company") PSFE between December 7, 2020 and November 10, 2021.
+II ("Paysafe") PSFE between December 7, 2020 and November 10, 2021.
 You are hereby notified that a securities class action lawsuit has been commenced in the United States District Court for the Southern District of New York.
 To get more information go to:

 or contact Joseph E. Levi, Esq. either via email at jlevi@levikorsinsky.com or by telephone at (212) 363-7500.
 There is no cost or obligation to you.